Explaining religious change across generations: an international study of religious transmission in families

 - Which factors and mechanisms in a family promote the transmission or discontinuation of religiosity (e.g. family relationships, nurturing styles, trust, equality, attentiveness, tolerance, religious profile, and conservatism or liberalism)?

-The project starts on October 1st, 2019.
-It is financed by means of the John Templeton Foundation and will be carried out in cooperation between researchers from the University of Münster (Germany), the University of Eastern Finland, the Pázmány Péter Catholic University Budapest (Hungary), the University of Turino (Italy), and the University of Ottawa (Canada).
+The research is financed by means of the John Templeton Foundation and will be carried out in cooperation between researchers from the University of Münster (Germany), the University of Eastern Finland, the Pázmány Péter Catholic University Budapest (Hungary), the University of Turino (Italy), and the University of Ottawa (Canada).

 Interim Conference: The transmission of religion across generations: a comparative international study of continuities and discontinuities in family socialization

 Lebensführung im Spannungsfeld von Islam und Beruf (04/2021)

 Kooperation mit der Deutschen Evangelischen Arbeitsgemeinschaft für Erwachsenbildung (09/2020)